4 Easy Steps for Seasoning Your Wood Cutting Board

-Once wood is extracted from the nutrient-rich system that makes trees a true wonder of nature, it no longer has access to moisture and protection that it needs to stay healthy.
-If it’s not actively seasoned and maintained, the wood will soon dry out completely and become more susceptible to warping, crackling, staining and absorbing odors.
+Once wood is cut from a tree, it no longer has access to moisture and protection.
+If it’s not actively seasoned and maintained, the wood will soon dry out.
+This makes it more susceptible to warping, crackling, staining and absorbing odors. (see also: How To Clean a Wood Board)

 For starters, you’ll want to give your wood cutting board a good, long seasoning right when you get it.
-Even if you’ve bought a board that comes pre-seasoned, it’s always a good idea to season it anyways.
-You never know what the transportation process – and any radical change in temperatures from warehouse to store to home – may have done to your board!
+Even if you’ve bought a board that comes pre-seasoned, season it anyways.
+You never know what the transportation process may have done to your board!
+There may have been radical changes in temperatures from warehouse to store to home!
+Woods don't love this so much.

 Most boards will arrive to you shrink wrapped.
 There is good reason for this - it prevents the board from drying out.
 As soon as you open the shrink wrap, you expose it to the elements.

-Typically, we like to season our boards almost every day, for at least one week straight, for every new board that enters our home.
-This ensures that the board is well hydrated and well nourished so there are no risks for cracks or other damage due to dryness.
+Typically, we like to season our boards almost every day for one week straight for a newly purchased board.
+This helps it stay hydrated so there are no risks for cracks or other damage.

 After the initial seasoning, there are some telltale signs that will signal to you when it is time to re-season:

-If you see some patches or parts of your wood cutting board are lighter and drier looking than others, then it might be worth spending a few minutes to re-season your board.
+If you see some patches or parts of your board that are lighter and drier looking, spend a few minutes to season your board.

-If the water soaks into the board, you’ve got one thirsty utensil on your hands and it’s time to re-season.
+If the water soaks into the board, you’ve got one thirsty utensil on your hands.
 If the water stays on the board without absorbing, then it will live to cut another day.

 If you see darker stains or discoloration starting to occur in your board, that’s a yellow flag that you need to season your board.
 If you begin to smell your board, that’s very much a red flag that your wood cutting board definitely needs a seasoning.
 You might even want to disinfect and clean it before going through the seasoning process.